AhmedLP/AhmedLP.github.io/README.md

   }
 ```

-👀 I’m currently working at <a href="https://www.linkedin.com/company/gosocket-corp/posts/?feedView=all" target="_blank">Gosocket Corporation</a> as a Senior Software Developer.
+👀 I’m currently working at <a href="https://www.linkedin.com/company/gosocket-corp/posts/?feedView=all" target="_blank" rel="noopener noreferrer">Gosocket Corporation</a> as a Senior Software Developer.

 🌩️ Azure Cloud and .NET C# Senior Software Developer for over 8 years.